meghna-saxena/hollywood-burgers/Notes/Notes.md

 ## Fragment
 Wrapping your multiple DOM elements inside a single returned  <Fragment> Component is more efficient than wrapping your multiple elements inside a single returned  <div> Component.

 A Fragment does not create additional nodes, like a <div> does.

+The idea behind HOC/Aux is to circumvent the restriction of JSX to not have sibling elements on a root level.
+You could use a <div> but the advantage of <Aux> is that it doesn't render an unnecessary element.

 EXTRA  INFORMATION:

 - <Fragment>  syntax does not accept attributes,  but,  it can have key and children (props).
 - <Fragment>  won’t add an actual element to the DOM.
 - <></> in not guaranteed to work. <Fragment> is currently dependable.

+## Layout Component, we're using in project
+Layout just as a higher order component that can be wrapped around whatever should go into that layout.
+Hence, placing the BurgerBuilder inside <Layout> in the App.js file.

+This will wrap it with the layout and still lay out the app structure in the main app file.